 - Use keywords in the name of your photos.
 For example, floor-stripping-waxing-chicago-il.jpg.

 There are some advanced strategies for photos, but they are normally reserved for highly competitive businesses such as attorneys, chiropractors and restaurants.
-Contact us if you want to learn about these strategies.
+If you have questions about how photos impact your Google Local SEO audit, then contact us if you want to learn about these strategies.

 On-Site SEO (Website Optimization)

-Your website will contain text about your company and should include multiple pages.
+Even though the Google Local SEO audit focuses on Google My Business, your website is still a big part of SEO.
+Your website will contain text about your company and should include multiple pages of information.
 At minimum, your website should have the following pages.

 - About Us

 - Product Pages

 The About Us page is a great page to use the search word "company."
 For example, a roofing business might focus on the keywords roofing service, roofing installation or roofing contractor.
 The About Us page can focus on "roofing company," which is still a high buyer intent keyword.

 Product and Services pages should include your primary keywords.
 Having a specific page for a primary keyword will help you rank for those therms.
 For a roofing company, this might be Roof Replacement, Roofing Installation, Siding Installation and Gutter Installation.

 It is beneficial to have a specific page for your location.
 Multi-location companies need a page for all locations.
 These pages can include location based keywords, such as the cities and suburbs you service.
 Physical locations can include landmarks, maps and directions.